 Translation Memory, Terminology… you probably already heard something about it, but whatever that was, it’s not enough!
-Translation Memory is an absolute essential in an operational toolkit for the localization field.
+Translation Memory, also known as ‘TM’ is an absolute essential in an operational toolkit for the localization field.
 But how does it exactly work and why do you need it in your SaaS stack?

 A Memory Inside The Memory